 Accounting scholarships sponsored by the Accounting Department

-Each year, the SCU accounting department grants awards and scholarships to accounting students in recognition of their academic and service achievements.
-In May 2017, the accounting department awarded over $70,000 worth of scholarships to SCU accounting students.
+Each year, the SCU Accounting Department grants awards and scholarships to accounting students in recognition of their academic and service achievements.
+In May 2018, the Accounting Department awarded over $70,000 worth of scholarships to SCU accounting students.
 These scholarships were funded by the following organizations:

 Find past scholarship recipients here.